u-boot/u-boot/tools/buildman/buildman.rst

 The .buildman file provides information about the available toolchains and also allows build flags to be passed to 'make'.
 It consists of several sections, with the section name in square brackets.
-Within each section are a set of (tag, value) pairs.
+Within each section there are a set of (tag, value) pairs.

 '[global]' section